hiranp/log-redactor/README.md

 For IP4 addresses, the script uses 240.0.0.0/4 as the redacted IP address.
 For IP6 addresses, the script uses 3fff::/20 as the redacted IP address.

+For numbers, the script uses (800) 555‑0100 through (800) 555‑0199 range.
+See <https://en.wikipedia.org/wiki/555_(telephone_number)> for more information.

+For email addresses, the script uses `redacted.user@example.com` as the redacted email address.
+See <https://en.wikipedia.org/wiki/Example.com> for more information.

 ### `secrets.csv` and `ignore.csv`

 The script reads from `secrets.csv` and `ignore.csv` to manage sensitive information that should be redacted or ignored during the redaction process.